grrhale/colorschema/README.md

 ## Requirements/Installation:

 spalette is available for pip installation via PyPI.
-If installed via pip: 'pip install spalette' the requirements will be installed for you.
+If installed via pip: 'pip install spalette' the requirements should be installed for you.

 This program utilizes pandas for data manipulation, opencv to read image data, and matplotlib to generate a visual output.
 These need to be installed for the program to work.

-These libraries can be installed by running the following commands:

-* pip3 install pandas
+* pip install pandas

-* pip3 install opencv-python
+* pip install opencv-python

-* pip3 install matplotlib
+* pip install matplotlib

-These requirements are also listed in requirements.txt, which is prepared should you want to run this program in a virtual environment.

 ## Primary Features: